How to be green with your bedroom space

 As the world becomes more and more aware of being environmentally friendly and socially responsible, people are often looking at ways to reduce their carbon footprint and build green homes.
 If you’re starting a new decorating project, you can do your bit too – here are a few ways that you can transform your bedroom and be kind to the environment.

 Use green fabrics

-Creative types will love the world of possibilities that green fabrics bring, especially since so many can be found in ‘vintage’ bed linens.
+Creative types will love the world of possibilities that organic fabrics bring, especially since so many can be found in ‘vintage’ bed linens.
 Try organic cotton, and do your homework on how the fabric was made – choose fabrics that are made without toxic chemicals and screened with water-based, non-toxic inks.
-You can learn more about choosing non-toxic ink here

 Organic cotton is slightly more expensive but the advantages of using it are far greater – it does not involve the use of pesticides and is the much-preferred option for farmers.